House of Representatives (Japan): Late Showa period (1947–1989)

-Recent history (since 1989)
+Heisei and Reiwa periods (since 1989)

 Japan entered a lengthy recession in the 1990s (see Lost Decades), which many people blamed on the LDP.
 In the 1993 election, the party lost power for the first time under the 1955 System, when an eight-party coalition led by Morihiro Hosokawa of the Japan New Party were able to form a government.
 This government fell apart after nine months, and was succeeded by the Hata Cabinet, another short-lived non-LDP government.
 The LDP returned to power in 1994 with the Murayama Cabinet, this time in a coalition with their old rivals the Socialists, whose leader Tomiichi Murayama became prime minister.

 As with party colleagues Ichirō Hatoyama and Kakuei Tanaka before him, prime minister Toshiki Kaifu of the LDP unsuccessfully tried to reform the electoral system in 1991.
 However, the Morihiro Hosokawa government got the 1994 Japanese electoral reform through the Diet, introducing a parallel voting system which went into effect at the next election in 1996.
 Under this system, which remains in effect as of 2022, 300 (since reduced to 289) members of the House of Representatives are elected using first past the post in single-member constituencies, while 200 (since reduced to 176) members are elected in regional blocs using party-list proportional representation.

-The LDP once again lost power at the 2009 election, when the Democratic Party-led Hatoyama Cabinet took over.
-The LDP and Komeito, which had formed a two-party government between 2003 and 2009, came to power again after the 2012 election.
-Shinzo Abe, who had previously led the First Abe Cabinet, was prime minister for another stint lasting eight years.
+Prime minister Junichiro Koizumi introduced a bill to the House of Representatives in 2006 on changing the Imperial Household Law to allow a woman to ascend the Chrysanthemum Throne (see Japanese imperial succession debate), but he withdrew the bill after the birth of Prince Hisahito of Akishino the same year.
+The LDP once again lost power at the 2009 election, when the Democratic Party-led Hatoyama Cabinet took over, followed in rapid succession by the Kan Cabinet and Noda Cabinet.
+The LDP and Komeito, who had formed a two-party government between 2003 and 2009, came to power again after the 2012 election.
+Shinzo Abe, who had previously led the First Abe Cabinet, was prime minister for another stint lasting eight years, stepping down for health reasons in 2020.
+He was succeeded by Yoshihide Suga.

+When the Emperor Akihito expressed interest in abdicating, the Diet passed the Emperor Abdication Law in 2017, allowing for the 2019 Japanese imperial transition and the succession to the throne of Naruhito.
+In December 2022, in light of the Russian invasion of Ukraine and increased military cooperation between China and Russia, prime minister Fumio Kishida announced plans to significantly increase funding for the Japan Self-Defense Forces; this was continued under his successor as prime minister, Shigeru Ishiba.